mislav/go-readability/FORK.md

 # mislav/go-readability

-This is a fork of `github.com/go-shiori/go-readability` that adds performance optimizations and some fixes for extracting correct article content.
+This is a fork of `github.com/go-shiori/go-readability` that adds performance optimizations, compatibility with [Readability.js 0.6.0](https://github.com/mozilla/readability/blob/main/CHANGELOG.md#060---2025-03-03), and some fixes for extracting article contents such as images.

 ## Changes